 Harvesting Jerusalem Artichokes

-Start harvesting after the first frost, when the plants begin to die back (around late fall—November in the northern hemisphere).
-If you're somewhere warmer, like Florida, then leave harvest until mid-winter.
+Start harvesting after the first frost, when the plants begin to die back (around late autumn—November in the northern hemisphere).
+If you're somewhere warmer then leave harvest until mid-winter.

 Jerusalem Artichokes aren't easy to store well but one of their advantages is that they're quite happy left in the ground until you need them.
 If your ground tends to freeze, mulch well to ensure that you can extend the harvest period.
 If you do need to store them, ensure you put them somewhere very cool and with high humidity to help prevent them from shrivelling.